letphil/crypto-chart/README.md

 1️⃣ Modify the chart to show **Ethereum prices**
 2️⃣ Add **Bootstrap cards** to display additional coin data
 3️⃣ Change the chart type to a **bar chart**

----

-This **1.5-hour lesson** will teach **Bootstrap basics, Chart.js, and real-time crypto data fetching**, all while keeping it practical and hands-on.
-Let me know if you want any modifications! 🚀